 Boyd Enterprises Vita-Chem is a complete vitamin supplement with vitamin C and all necessary amino acids and lipids common to overall fish health and regeneration.
-I regularly soak some of the fish food such as freeze dried bloodworms, krill, and brine shrimp in vitachem, and even sinking pellets in VitaChem, before I feed them to my fish.
-While I am not able to tell whether or not this product alone has a significant effect on color enhancement because I am using so many color enhancing techniques at once, many users reported to have observed improved colors with this product alone.
+I regularly soak some of the fish food such as freeze-dried bloodworms, krill, and brine shrimp in vitachem, and even sinking pellets in VitaChem, before I feed them to my fish.
+Many users have reported better fish colors with this product alone.
 It does not hurt to give it a try, not to mention the health benefits it can bring to your fish.

-Such natural method to enhance fish colors is based on to improve their overall health.
-Keep feeding your fish with a variety of high quality natural color enhance fish food, and you will see improved fish colors in 1~2 months if you had been feeding them with low quality food.
+Keep feeding your fish with a variety of high-quality natural color enhancing fish food.
+You will see improved fish colors in 1~2 months if you had been feeding them with low-quality food.